muscbridge/PyDesigner/docs/source/processing/dataset_reqs.rst

 Dataset Requirements
 ====================

-PyDesigner can process input DWIs in NifTi (.nii), compressed NifTi (.nii.gz), MRTrix3 file format (.mif), and DICOM (.dcm) file formats.
+pyDKE can process input DWIs in NifTi (.nii), compressed NifTi (.nii.gz), MRTrix3 file format (.mif), and DICOM (.dcm) file formats.
 With the exception of :code:`.mif` and :code:`.dcm` filetypes, all other input formats are required to be accompanied with :code:`.bval`, :code:`.bvec`, and :code:`.json` files.